- Splunk Enterprise and virtual machines

 If you run Splunk Enterprise in a virtual machine (VM) on any platform, performance decreases.
 This is because virtualization works by abstracting the hardware on a system into resource pools from which VMs defined on the system draw as needed.
 Splunk Enterprise needs sustained access to a number of resources, particularly disk I/O, for indexing operations.
 Running Splunk in a VM or alongside other VMs can cause reduced indexing and search performance.

 The following requirements are accurate for a single instance installation with light to moderate use.
 For significant enterprise and distributed deployments, see the Capacity Planning manual.

 |Platform||Recommended hardware capacity/configuration||Minimum supported hardware capacity|

-Note: RAID 0 configurations do not provide fault-tolerance.
-Be certain that a RAID 0 configuration meets your data reliability needs before deploying a Splunk indexer on a system configured with RAID 0.
+RAID 0 disk configurations do not provide fault-tolerance.
+Confirm that a RAID 0 configuration meets your data reliability needs before deploying a Splunk Enterprise indexer on a system configured with RAID 0.

 - All configurations other than universal and light forwarder instances require at least the recommended hardware configuration.

 - The minimum supported hardware guidelines are designed for personal use of Splunk.
 The requirements for Splunk in a production environment are significantly higher.

 Splunk recommends that you maintain a minimum of 5GB of hard disk space available on any Splunk instance, including forwarders, in addition to the space required for any indexes.
 See "Estimate your storage requirements" in the Capacity Planning Manual for more information.
 Failure to maintain this level of free space can result in degraded performance, operating system failure, and data loss.